mongodb/docs-sample-apps/README.md

 ## Release Process

-When you merge a release PR from `develop` to `main`, the copier tool creates a new PR in the target repository.
+When you merge a release PR from `development` to `main`, the copier tool creates a new PR in the target repository.
 This PR must be tested and merged manually.
 This is an intentional design choice to ensure:

 - The sample app still functions as expected after copying.
 - Any documentation references are updated as part of the release process.